Longest National Highway in India: 10 Amazing Highways

 The significance of national highways lies in their role as major conduits that link key urban centers.
 They play a crucial part in improving connectivity, enabling efficient transportation, and fostering economic growth.
 Managed by the National Highway Authority of India (NHAI) since its establishment in 1988, these highways contribute significantly to reducing travel time and transportation costs.
 As essential components of India’s infrastructure, national highways not only enhance communication between cities but also play a pivotal role in supporting trade, commerce, and overall national development.

-Longest National Highway of India: NH 44
+Longest National Highway in India: NH 44

 The longest national highway in India is NH44, covering a vast distance as it combines seven major national highways.
 NH44 starts in Jammu and Kashmir and runs through Haryana, Punjab, Delhi, Uttar Pradesh, and Tamil Nadu, making it the longest highway in India.
 Its historical significance comes from combining these highways, leading to a more efficient transportation network across the nation.